5.3 Conflict Resolution and Difficult Conversations

 Key Takeaways

-- Difficult conversations should be private, specific, respectful, and connected to next steps.
+- Difficult conversations should be private, specific, behavior-focused, respectful, and tied to a clear next step.

-Conflict is common in HR scenarios because it reveals judgment.
-A workplace conflict can involve personality friction, unclear roles, manager behavior, performance concerns, cultural misunderstanding, or policy inconsistency.
-The HR professional should not treat all conflict as misconduct, and should not treat all conflict as harmless.
+Conflict management is an explicit sub-competency of Relationship Management in the BASK, so conflict scenarios appear frequently on the exam — they reveal judgment under pressure.
+A workplace conflict can stem from personality friction, unclear roles, manager behavior, performance gaps, cultural misunderstanding, or inconsistent policy.
+HR should not treat all conflict as misconduct, nor treat all conflict as harmless.
 The task is to understand what is happening and choose a proportional response.

 Start by separating the presenting complaint from the underlying issue.
-An employee may say a manager is unfair, but the issue could be inconsistent scheduling, poor feedback, unclear goals, or disrespectful conduct.
-A manager may say two employees cannot work together, but the problem could be workload design or unclear decision rights.
+An employee may say "my manager is unfair," but the real issue could be inconsistent scheduling, vague feedback, unclear goals, or disrespectful conduct.
+A manager may say "these two can't work together," when the problem is workload design or unclear decision rights.
+Diagnosing correctly determines whether the right tool is coaching, facilitation, mediation, investigation, or escalation.

 | Step | HR action | Exam signal |